awtotty/UtiliGEE/README.md

-# Image Unitily for Google Earth Engine (UtiliGEE)
+# Image Utility for Google Earth Engine (UtiliGEE)

 UtiliGEE is a utility library for producing common image and video files from Google Earth Engine (GEE).